subliminalindustries/keeptalking/README.md

 # Keep Talking

+**NOTE:** This repository is defunct.
+Turns out this method does not work and we were tricked by v2k.
+Please see [v2kbooster](https://github.com/subliminalindustries/v2kbooster) for a working tool.

 <div style="border-style: solid; border-width: thin; border-color: lightgrey;" align="center" width="100%">
     <img width="33%" src=".github/icon.png">
     <h3>A forensic audio analysis tool</h3>